tailhook/lithos/docs/sandbox_config.rst

    .. note:: this setting does not affect ``tcp-ports``.
 So usually you should
       keep :opt:`allow-tcp-ports` setting empty when using bridged network.

+.. opt:: secrets-private-key

+    (default is absent) Use the specified private key(s) to decode secrets in container's `secret-environ` setting.

+    The key in this file is openssh-compatible ed25519 private  key (RSA keys are *not* supported).
+File can contain multiple keys (concatenated), if secret matches any of them it will be decoded.